Jerome Canady, M.D.

 Vice President Product Commercialization

 David Hinds manages the commercialization of all USMI products.
 Mr. Hinds holds a Master of Science Degree in Electrical Engineering specializing in Digital Signal Processing and Communications from Princeton University, and a Bachelor of Science Degree in Electrical Engineering from the University of Delaware.
 He spent 5 years with GE Medical Systems (now known as GE Healthcare) working in high tech imaging modalities.
 His work at GE included graphical user interface design on PET and Nuclear imaging products, as well as working as the Real Time Transceiver Software Team Leader for the MRI imaging modality.
 Prior to joining USMI, Mr. Hinds worked 20 years at Lucent Technologies – Bell Laboratories, and AVAYA Inc, where he managed several software development projects and teams in R&D and IT most recently as the IT Director of Digital Applications.

-Mohammad Kanaan manages all sales in the Middle East region.
+Mohamad Kanaan manages all sales in the MENA region (Middle East and North Africa).
 He received his Bachelor of Science and Biomedical Engineering and Pre-Med at Catholic University, Washington D.C.
 Mr. Kanaan also holds a Master of Science degree in Biomedical Engineering and Engineering Management from Catholic University.